usmqe/usmqe-setup/roles/tendrl-devel/README.rst

  Tendrl-devel
 ==============

-This role installs development dependencies required when you are installing Tendrl from sources and makes sure that EPEL repo is installed.
+This role installs *development dependencies* required when you are installing some Tendrl components from sources and makes sure that EPEL repo is installed.